Our Customization Panel inside Content Editor allows you to adjust your guidelines before you dive into writing. You can find it under the gear icon.

 There are three main data sources for this section:

 Competitors – topics covered by top-ranking pages for your keyword

-Surfer – topics and questions from our own database that seems to be similar to your target keyword
+Surfer's database – topics and questions from our own database that seem to be matching your target keyword

-The content of this section is up to you.
-You can simply leave notes to your copywriter, add information about the deadline, benchmarks, and anything you like.
+This section depends solely on you.
+You can leave it empty or leave notes to your copywriter, add information about the deadline, benchmarks, and anything you like.